 Andre Galvao teaches you the leg drag pass concepts with fantastic variations like leg drag to the back position in the following video.
 Learn and Upgrade your BJJ game.

 We hope this Brazilian jiu-jitsu article will help you become a great guard passer fighter.
-So, get to work and these techniques to pass any guard position, including the half guard, closed guard, De La Riva guard, etc.
+So, get to work and use these techniques to pass any guard position, including the half guard, closed guard, De La Riva guard, etc.

 Speak your mind; What is your favorite guard passing technique?